 The Tort of Private Nuisance Is a Very Flexible Basis For Civil Litigation.
-Nuisance Can Be Applied For Issues Involving Harassing Neighbours, Altered Water Runoff, Barking Dogs, Among Other Things, That Unreasonably Interfere With Enjoyment of the Property of Another Person.
+Nuisance Can Be Applied For Issues Involving Wandering Animals, Pollutants, Barking Dogs, Invading Tree Roots, Among Other Things, That Unreasonably Interfere With Enjoyment of the Property of Another Person.

 A Helpful Guide on How to Determine and Understand What Constitutes As the Tort of Private Nuisance For Unreasonable Interference in Use or Enjoyment of Property of Others

 The law of 'nuisance' is often classed as falling within the field of tort law; however, some legal academics view nuisance as independent of tort law.
 Regardless, nuisance is viewed as very broad and historical.
 Interestingly, while nuisance may involve wrongdoing, intentional or negligent, as discussed below, nuisance may also arise from lawful conduct that occurs absent of any illicit conduct or ill purpose.
 As nuisance may apply to many possible situations, the tort of nuisance is frequently relied upon.

 Definition of Nuisance

 Defining nuisance law, and the confines of what constitutes nuisance, is often very challenging.
 Doing so is even challenging for the judiciary.
 Recently, within the case of Desando v.
 Canadian Transit Company, 2018 ONSC 1859, the following was stated:

 In the Law of Torts in Canada, 3d ed (Toronto: Carswell, 2010) by Gerald H.L.
 Fridman, Professor Fridman outlines the challenges courts are presented when “[t]he impossibility of providing a definition of nuisance for legal purposes has frequently been stated.
 Nuisance is a vague doctrine, very difficult to define accurately.”